What do these acronyms mean?

 solved these problems for most of them.

-What is the difference between an integer based and a floating point based CAD
+What is the difference between an integer based and a

-Integers are whole numbers; i.e., 5, 99, -66.
-Floating-point, or real,
+Integers of course, are whole numbers; i.e., 5, 99, -66.
+Floating-point, or real

 numbers include fractional parts; i.e., 3678.99, and 0.003.
 Integer based packages